cafjs/caf_deploy/util/README.md

 - Ditto for priv/pub keys for token signing.

-- Ditto for priv/pub keys for reCaptcha.
+- Ditto for priv/pub keys for reCaptcha (use apps namespace).

-- Ditto for Oauth keys for SMTP.
+- Ditto for Oauth keys for SMTP (use apps namespace).

-- Ditto for appInfo keys for reading resource consumption data.
+- Ditto for appInfo keys for reading resource consumption data (use apps namespace).

+- Ditto for PayPal secrets for purchasing units (use apps namespace).

 - Deploy nginx: